 Boosting your conversion rate doesn’t just happen from nothing.
 And there are plenty of things people try to boost rates that don’t succeed.
 The principle is simple.
 Rather than making any large-scale changes or sweeping redesigns, make a number of smaller options that can be just as effective.

-Think about your own experience of making purchases, and what has worked well for you and what gets in the way.
+Think about your own experience of making purchases, what has worked well for you, and what gets in the way.
 Then try and apply these principles to your own checkout.
 Your site is not going to appeal to everyone and neither are your products, but you need to try and maximise the conversion of those in your market.

-If you would like to know more about boosting your conversions, then get in touch with a member of the Perception System’s ecommerce development team.
+If you would like to know more about boosting your conversions, then get in touch with a member of the Perception System’s eCommerce development team.